Health Insurance Portability and Accountability Act (HIPAA) Privacy

 The United States Department of Health and Human Services established the HIPAA Privacy Regulation in December 2000, which then became effective on April 14, 2003.
 The Privacy Rule provides for the protection and privacy of individually identifiable health information and guards against misuse of such information.

-The Department of Economic Security has determined that the Division of Developmental Disabilities, the Division of Children, Youth and Families (including the Comprehensive Medical and Dental Program) and the Refugee Medical Assistance Program within the Division of Aging and Community Services, are covered by the HIPAA Privacy Rules.
+The Department of Economic Security has determined that the Division of Developmental Disabilities and the Refugee Medical Assistance Program within the Division of Aging and Community Services, are covered by the HIPAA Privacy Rules.
 If you (or your child) are receiving services through one of these programs, please continue.

 Notice of Privacy Practices